jenniferlidotson/reading-notes/class1.md

 - Using Supported Color Modules such as `#0969DA` in issues, pull requests, and discussions.

-- Using Mentions to collaborate with my teammates @kassiebradshaw
+- Using Mentions to collaborate with teammates at @codefellows